farirpgs/fari-games/_games/charge-rpg.md

 >
 > ### Momentum
 >
-> Momentum is gained when your character does something, and can be spent to boost your `Actions` or `Resist Consequences`.
+> Momentum is gained when your character makes an action roll or accepts a compel.
+It and can be spent to boost your actions or resist consequences.
 >
 > You start every session with `2 Momentum`.
 >